oneeve8/kobble-data/content/feamber.md

 Carl Jung spoke of the collective unconscious.

-What if everything is a symbol, a m
+What if everything is a symbol, a metaphor?